Dominik Hangleiter

 Another notion that is closely related to verification and characterization is learning.
 Learning tasks can have many different goals, but what unites them is that we want to find a model that fits some data which is given to us.
 We don't require that this model is true in that it has a theoretical grounding and uniquely describes the data within our theory.
 Learning is intrinsically data-driven: We simply want to reproduce certain characteristic features of the data.
 For example, in a classification task, we might want to divide our data, say images, into different categories and then, given a new image, decide into which category it fits.
 Or we might want to be able to generate new images that are similar to the ones given to us.
 An interesting question is whether quantum algorithms can be better at learning tasks than classical ones.
 We showed that the answer to this question is a resounding "Yes"—albeit for a very artificial task (it's theory, that's allowed!).

 One of the threads that weave through my research is the relation of and interplay between computing and physics.
 Computers are physical objects and therefore bound by the physical laws.
 But physics and the predictions we make using the physical laws also rely on computations using those devices.
 Therefore what we can know about the physical world seems to depend crucially on what we can compute.
 That this connection is a deep one is manifest in the Church-Turing thesis which posits that what is computable in the physical world is precisely what is computable by a Turing machine.
-Extending this to the claim that what is efficiently computable is also precisely that which is efficiently computable by a Turing machine is the content of the Extended Church-Turing thesis formulated for example by Bernstein & Vazirani.
+Extending this to the claim that what is efficiently computable is also precisely that which is efficiently computable by a Turing machine is the content of the Extended Church-Turing thesis formulated by Bernstein & Vazirani.
 Quantum computing violates the extended Church-Turing thesis.

 But how does it do so?
 What are the physical mechanisms of quantum as opposed to classical physics which enable the speedup?
 Can we quantitatively connect the presence of 'quantum resources' in or certain of a quantum system to the runtime of classical algorithms simulating that system?
 How deep does the connection between physics and computing run after all viewed in the light of quantum physics and computing?
 These are among the most intriguing and subtle questions I work on.